andrewellio/NWEN-304-EMJ-Group-/README.md

 Note: This should be done before launching the EMJ website.
 (Required for EMJ Website Controller and database operations).

-1. If you haven't already, clone the repository.
+1. Clone the GitLab repository using HTTPS to any NodeJS/Javascript IDE. (e.g. Visual Studio Code)
 2. Open a terminal/commandprompt/powershell or inside the IDE.
 3. Move into the 'api' directory and run the command `npm install`.
 4. Run the command `npm start`.